HegemanLab/VanKrevelenLocal/README.md

 ## Hegeman Lab - University of Minnesota Twin-Cities
 This code was developed for use in the Hegeman Lab at the University of Minnesota Twin-Cities.
-If you use this script in your research, please don't forget to site us.
-Additionally, if there are any questions about how to use this code, feel free to contact the lab or [Stephen Brockman](brock197@umn.edu).
+If you use this script in your research, please don't forget to acknowledge or cite our publication.
+Additionally, if there are any questions about how to use this code, feel free to contact the lab or [Stephen Brockman](mailto:brock197@umn.edu).
 Additionally you can see Stephen Brockman's publication for more details.